Domain Name System (DNS) Service Policy

 The term "domainname" may be substituted for "hostname" within this section (C).

-Hostnames are assigned by IST-CNS only for "berkeley.edu" domain locations.
+Hostnames are assigned by Berkeley IT-CNS only for "berkeley.edu" domain locations.
 Hostnames are generally registered on a first-come, first-served, basis.
 Requests will be granted within two (2) business days.

 2. Eligibility